 This post contains affiliate links, that means should you make a purchase I may receive a small commission, your price stays the same.
 I appreciate your support!

 4th of July is a favorite holiday of mine, I love to decorate with flags.
 They are so simple to spread around the house for a festive summer feel.
-Today I’m sharing a fun little 4th of July craft idea that is sure to spark some creative ideas.
+Today I’m sharing a fun little 4th of July craft idea (all summer long craft really!) that is sure to spark some creative ideas.
 You will need to start by gathering some old silverware from your house, thrift store or garage sale.
 Mismatched, real silver, cheap stuff, it doesn’t matter, it will all work, serving pieces and unique shapes are a bonus.
 Nothing says Independence day like flags and watermelon, so let’s paint some cute ones!

 Gather some craft acrylic paints in your favorite shades of 4th of July colors, plus pink, brown, black and my favorite Glamour Dust in Ice Crystal.
 An assortment of soft bristle brushes will be needed, you will want to use a small brush, and one with a very small tip.

 - I use a paper plate for a palette.
 On the paper plate place a little pink and red right next to each other so the colors touch.
 Using a small brush dip it in the middle of the two colors, allowing the brush to load with both colors, but don’t mix them.
 Don’t be afraid to load your brush with paint and get a nice thick coat.
 Paint the face of your silverware (I lucked out and found these awesome grapefruit spoons at a thrift store), streaking it with the pink/red mix for a nice color variation for the watermelon center.
 Dry completely, do a second coat if you feel it needs it.

 - Use the same small brush and paint a fat dark green rind on the base of your watermelon.
 Dry completely.